sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 # Appendix B: Proof That Likelihoods are not Probabilities  {#proof-likelihood}

-As a reminder, although the same formula is used to compute likelihoods and probabilities, the variables allowed to vary and those set to be fixed differ when computing likelihoods and probabilities.
-With probabilities, the parameters are fixed ($\theta$, $n$) and the data are varied ($h$; notice how, in Appendix A, probabilities were summed across all possible values of $h$).
-With likelihoods, however, the data are fixed ($h$) and the parameters are varied ($\theta$, $n$).
-For the current proof, it is sufficient to only allow $\theta$ to vary.
+As a reminder, although the same formula is used to compute likelihoods and probabilities, the variables allowed to vary and those that are fixed differ when computing likelihoods and probabilities.
+With probabilities, the parameters are fixed (i.e., $\theta$) and the data are varied ($h, n$).
+With likelihoods, however, the data are fixed ($h, n$) and the parameters are varied ($\theta$).
 To prove that likelihoods are not probabilities, we have to prove that likelihoods do not satisfy one of the two conditions required by probabilities (i.e., likelihoods can have negative values or likelihoods do not sum to one).
-Given that likelihoods are calculated with the same function as probabilities and probabilities can never be negative (see [Appendix A](#proof-pmf)), likelihoods likewise can never ne negative.
-Therefore, to prove that likelihoods are not probabilities, we must prove that likelihoods do not always sum to 1.
+Given that likelihoods are calculated with the same function as probabilities and probabilities can never be negative (see [Appendix A](#proof-pmf)), likelihoods likewise can never be negative.
+Therefore, to prove that likelihoods are not probabilities, we must prove that likelihoods do not always sum to one.
 Thus, the following proposition must be proven:

 $$
  \int_0^1 L(\theta|h, n) \phantom{c} d\theta= \sum_{\theta = 0}^1{n \choose h} \theta^h(1 - \theta)^{n-h} \neq 1.